Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 2. Speed control:
     - Plant input: $q$-axis current command
     - Output: Rotational speed of the electric machinery
-    - Physical limitation: The practical command current to the plant is limited by the coil current density, typically 8 A/mm<sup>2</sup> (air-cooling).
+    - Physical limitation: The practical command current to the plant is limited by the coil current density.

 3. Temperature control:
     - Plant input: Heat